Very briefly, there are 5 major components to a dry cleaner’s service: cleaning, finishing (aka pressing), inspecting, repairing and packaging.

 There is a whole lot of irony here as well.

-Many cleaners who have converted from perc to synthetic petroleum in the past 15 years love to malign perc: “We use synthetic petroleum, the good cleaning solvent, not perc, the bad cleaning solvent.
+Many cleaners who have converted from perc to synthetic petroleum love to malign perc: “We use synthetic petroleum, the good cleaning solvent, not perc, the bad cleaning solvent.

 Here’s what dry cleaners who use synthetic petroleum don’t want you to know: If synthetic petroleum can be called “organic” just because it contains carbon, then perc can also be called “organic” because it too contains carbon.